myshell-ai/AIlice/README.md

 ----

-AIlice is a fully **autonomous, general-purpose AI agent**.
+Ailice is a fully **autonomous, general-purpose AI agent**.
 This project aims to create a standalone artificial intelligence assistant, similar to JARVIS, based on the open-source LLM.
-AIlice achieves this goal by building a "text computer" that uses a Large Language Model (LLM) as its core processor.
-Currently, AIlice demonstrates proficiency in a range of tasks, including **thematic research, coding, system management, literature reviews, and complex hybrid tasks** that go beyond these basic capabilities.
+Ailice achieves this goal by building a "text computer" that uses a Large Language Model (LLM) as its core processor.
+Currently, Ailice demonstrates proficiency in a range of tasks, including **thematic research, coding, system management, literature reviews, and complex hybrid tasks** that go beyond these basic capabilities.

-AIlice has reached near-perfect performance in everyday tasks using GPT-4 and is making strides towards practical application with the latest open-source models.
+Ailice has reached near-perfect performance in everyday tasks using GPT-4 and is making strides towards practical application with the latest open-source models.

 We will ultimately achieve **self-evolution of AI agents**.
 That is, AI agents will autonomously build their own feature expansions and new types of agents, unleashing LLM's knowledge and reasoning capabilities into the real world seamlessly.

-To understand AIlice's present abilities, watch the following videos:
+To understand Ailice's present abilities, watch the following videos:

 [![Document searching and downloading, financial data downloading and analysis with plotting, OpenGL texture rendering](https://img.youtube.com/vi/8OqBgJE6ETQ/0.jpg)](https://www.youtube.com/watch?v=8OqBgJE6ETQ)